-It sounds much, spending a whole day to get Jekyll to know - yes, it’s much.
-You’ll find a lot of Blog articles like Jekyll in 15 minutes on the Internet.
+It sounds much, spending a whole day to get Jekyll to know.
+Yes, it is much.
+You’ll find many Blog articles like Learn Something in 15 minutes on the Internet.
 But what can be learned in 15 minutes?
-Most of these blogs are intended to help install Jekyll and get the first steps managed out of the box, to be fair.
-If you run Jekyll out of the box, the resulting website (from the build-in theme scaffold minima) might somewhat frustrating.
-You’ll get a pretty simple site based on Jekyll’s theme minima.
+Most of these blogs are intended to help get the first steps managed.

 What is a static site?

-A static site serves the content straight to the user as it’s stored on the server-side (see (3) below).
-To put it in another way, in opposition to a Content Management System (CMS) like Joomla or WordPress, which use a database to load content dynamically, a static site will directly load the required data files already prepared on the server.
+A static site serves the content straight to the user and is stored on the server-side.
+In opposition to a WCMS like WordPress, which uses a database to load dynamic content, a static site will display the same content to every user as it will directly load the HTML files on the server.

 Server-side rendered (prepared) static content